NuSkooler/enigma-bbs/docs/_docs/modding/menu-modules.md

 > :bulb: Remember that *all* menus within ENiGMA are created by inheriting from `MenuModule`.
 Take a look at existing examples such as [WFC](/core/wfc.js), [NUA](/core/nua.js), [MRC](/core/mrc.js) and more!

 ### ModuleInfo
-To register your module with the system, include a `ModuleInfo` declaration in your exports.
+To register your module with the system, include a `moduleInfo` declaration in your exports.
 The following members are available:

 | Field | Required | Description |
 |-------|----------|-------------|